hmms117/famfold/docs/hypothesis_test.md

 4. Convert template structures into Minifold-compatible features (e.g., distance matrices, orientation, mask) following the existing template input spec.
 5. Cache template features per target for reproducibility.

+## Embedding Backbone Validation
+- Use the SaESM2 650M Hugging Face checkpoint as the sequence trunk for template-augmented experiments.
+The trunk provides per-residue embeddings and mean-pooled sequence representations that mirror the legacy ESM2 interface.
+- Add a smoke test that runs the SaESM trunk on the pilot sequences, confirming that special tokens are excluded and that pooled embeddings are stable across runs.
+Record pooled vectors alongside template metadata for auditability.

 ## Inference Procedures
 - **Base Minifold**: Use `predict.py` with default configuration.
 - **Minifold + Templates**: